le0kar0ub1/ParadigmShift/README.md

 The purpose of this project is the global AWS scheduling.

+This is a missing point in the cloud universe.

-The target scheduling level in the scope is high.
+The target scheduling will be higher as possible.